StefanoDuranti/predicting_credit_card_approval/README.md

 - Machine Learning Model Development:
 We build a robust machine learning model capable of predicting credit card approval outcomes.

 Feel free to explore our project, and if you have any questions or suggestions, don't hesitate to reach out.
-Your feedback is highly appreciated!"
+Your feedback is highly appreciated!